 So far we’ve looked at the human body as a whole.
 But what about hydration at the cellular level?
 Each one of our billions of cells needs water to survive.
 It serves as a coolant (perspiration), a lubricant (in the joints), a transportation network (the lymphatic system), and as nourishment for soft tissues like eyes and gums.

 So what can you do to keep your cells hydrated?

 There’s a miraculous molecule that can help.
 Hyaluronic acid (HA) is a long-chain sugar molecule that our bodies produce naturally.
 HA has an amazing affinity for water.
 In fact a single HA molecule can bind up to 1000 times its weight in water!
 When HA combines with water, it creates a thick, viscous liquid that is ideal for cushioning and lubricating our joints.
 It also helps our bodies keep water where it’s needed most.
 In the skin, for example, HA helps maintain elasticity and resilience, helping protect us against UV rays, wind, and environmental toxins.
 It also supports the health and hydration of crucial connective tissue in the tendons, ligaments, and cartilage.

-At Hyalogic, we’ve spent decades studying the science of hydration.
-Our consumable hyaluronic acid products contain the same high-molecular-weight HA that our own bodies make—ensuring that the HA you receive is in a form your body can put to work immediately.
-And because Hyalogic products use HA derived from plant fermentation, our products contain no animal byproducts and are considered vegan friendly.
+At Hyalogic®, we’ve spent decades studying the science of hydration.
+Our consumable Hyaluronic Acid products contain the similar high-molecular-weight HA that our own bodies make—allowing the HA you receive in a form your body can put to work immediately.
+Hyalogic® products use HA derived from a natural fermentation process, making the HA we use a non animal derived and vegan friendly form.